DevOcho/smalls/README.md

 Each individual command also has a help feature which you can access by running that command with `--help`.

-For example, `smalls migrate --help`
+For example, `smalls.py migrate --help`

 ### Create a new migration